Users-not-found/trial-readme/README.md

 🖥️ 6.
 DASHBOARD CONTROLS

-* Start/Stop Sync: Global toggle for the background engine.
+* *Start/Stop Sync*: Global toggle for the background engine.
-* Update Chat List: Rescans Telegram to find new groups/names.
+* *Update Chat List*: Rescans Telegram to find new groups/names.
-* Nickname Manager: Set custom names for IDs.
+* *Nickname Manager*: Set custom names for IDs.
 Use "OG Name" to reset.
-* Load Older: Fetches 100 more lines from the log book.
+* *Load Older*: Fetches 100 more lines from the log book.
-* Clear View: Hides current logs from the UI (does NOT delete the log file).
+* *Clear View*: Hides current logs from the UI (does NOT delete the log file).
-* Click-to-Copy: Click any Group Name or ID to copy it to your clipboard.
+* *Click-to-Copy*: Click any Group Name or ID to copy it to your clipboard.

 ---

 🆘 7.
 TROUBLESHOOTING

-* AuthKeyDuplicatedError: This happens if your IP changes or the session is used elsewhere.
+* *AuthKeyDuplicatedError*: This happens if your IP changes or the session is used elsewhere.
 Delete `session_data/jarvis_user.session` and restart to log in fresh.
-* Missing Imports: Ensure you have selected the correct Python Interpreter in VS Code (Ctrl+Shift+P -> Select Interpreter -> venv).
+* *Missing Imports*: Ensure you have selected the correct Python Interpreter in VS Code (Ctrl+Shift+P -> Select Interpreter -> venv).
-* UI Lag: If you have 100k+ logs, click "Clear View" to keep the browser responsive.
+* *UI Lag*: If you have 100k+ logs, click "Clear View" to keep the browser responsive.

 ---